-- If you are expected to be released quickly, you will be allowed to wear your own clothes, otherwise you you will have to wear a jail jumpsuit.
+- If you are expected to be released quickly, you will be allowed to wear your own clothes, otherwise you will have to wear a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell us how it happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that will help other people that get arrested get through jail intake?